Sources

 to relocating Asian managers to other countries within Southeast

 Asia has to do with compensation expectations.
+When

 relocating for postings in Singapore or the Gulf region, it is common

-for Malaysian and Filipino managers to receive double or triple
+for Malaysian and Filipino managers to double their current income levels.

 Many have come to believe they should receive similar increases